APN-Pucky/gentoo-prefix-tester/README.md

 # Why

+- often works on gentoo, but not on other systems
 - I tried to install it a few times and kept running into issues
 - gentoo-prefix is non trivial and depends on the underlying system